 - What is the Difference Between the Debt Ratio and the Long-Term Debt to Asset Ratio?

 - Final Thoughts

 Debt ratio is a type of financial ratio that can be used to describe the level of a firm’s leverage.
 Debt ratio is also known as debt to total asset ratio or debt to asset ratio.
 The debt ratio of a company measures its financial health and it determines whether it can pay its liabilities with its assets.

-Usually, lenders and investors use the financial statements of a company to calculate its debt ratio to measure its financial leverage and their ability to meet the debt obligation in the future.
-It gives insight into how company assets are financed— either through debt, equity or a combination of both.
+Usually, lenders and investors use the financial statements of a company to calculate its debt ratio to measure its financial leverage and its ability to meet the debt obligation in the future.
+It gives insight into how company assets are financed— either through debt, equity, or a combination of both.

 If the level of liability is high compared to assets, then the company is considered highly leveraged.
 This is because the business tends to finance its operations and assets through debt.
 Such a company is riskier for creditors and investors and may struggle to borrow money.